-Students seeking readmission into the Nursing Program must submit a Withdrawal/Request for Readmission Form in order to be placed on the readmission list.
+Students seeking readmission into the Nursing Program must submit a Readmission Form in order to be placed on the readmission list.
 Readmission shall be subject to the following requirements and limitations:

 - 1. Students who fail a course or withdraw due to failing are advised to seek assistance through the Academic Counseling Center.
 Students are also encouraged to seek assistance through Student Support Services. - 2.
 Readmitted students must meet the program admission requirements effective at the time of readmission. - 3.
 Students must have a minimum of 2.0 cumulative GPA at Cuyahoga Community College, inclusive of all nursing courses. - 4.
-Students requesting their first readmission to the program, must adhere to the following steps for readmission: - a) Complete the Nursing Withdrawal/Request for Readmission located on the Nursing Group Site.
-After the request is completed, the student will be placed on the readmission list. - b)Complete an additional BCI check with finger prints.
-Guidance will be given to each student by the nursing compliance specialist depending on the length of time out of the program. - 5.
-Students seeking readmission to the nursing program for a second time must submit a letter of petition to the Admission and Progression Committee requesting an exception to the readmission policy. - a) Readmission for a second time shall be approved only upon demonstration of extenuating circumstances beyond the reasonable control of the student which may include:
+Students requesting their first readmission to the program, must adhere to the following steps for readmission: - a) Complete the nursing Readmission Form located on the ADN student blackboard site.
+After the request is completed, the student will be placed on the readmission list in the order in which the form is received. - b)Complete an additional BCI check with finger prints.
+Guidance will be given to each student by the nursing compliance specialist depending on the length of time out of the program. - c) NURS 1220 and NURS 1230 are taken in the same semester but are separate courses.
+Students who are not successful in NURS 1220 or 1230 for the first time, may choose to: